Monknow/monknow.dev/src/pages/blog/2022-01-13_three-ways-to-work-with-asynchronism-in-node-js/index.en.md

 };

 getUser();
 ```

-Here, the value returned from the promise fulfillment is treated as the return value of the await expression, so `response` will always be the fulfilled value of the promise, but in case of rejection due to an error, we can use `try/catch` to handle it.
+Here, the value returned from the promise fulfillment is treated as the return value of the `await` expression, so `response` will always be the fulfilled value of the promise but in case of rejection due to an error, `try/catch` will handle it.

 # Adding promises to callback-based functions